gustavoborba13/network_visualization_UI/README.md

 In this project, we created a simple user interface that presents the visualization of a network.
 The data used is not real, but was created to represent the interactions between an insurance company's policies and claims in a way that facilitates the understanding of the data.

-The visualization includes colors, shapes, titles, and labels that allow an easy interpratation.
+The visualization includes colors, shapes, titles, and labels that allow easy interpretation.

 The user interface includes different inputs and outputs:
 * text input: filters the network visualization output by an ID typed
-* slider input: silder bar that filters the network visualization output by a date-range
+* slider input: slider bar that filters the network visualization output by a date-range
-* text output: text information repeating the typed ID, or informing that typed ID does not exist
+* text output: text information repeating the typed ID, or informing that the typed ID does not exist
-* netowrk visualization output: the filtered network visualization of the data
+* network visualization output: the filtered network visualization of the data

 ## Folders